 Only hours later, McCarthy’s tenure in Green Bay came to an end and with it, the end of an era.
 Packers offensive coordinator Joe Philbin took over interim head coach duties and finished the season going 2-2.
-While many key Packers players vouched for Philbin to remain the head coach, the front office thought otherwise, and after a lengthy search they hired former Titans Offensive Coordinator Matt Lafleur as the 15th Head Coach in franchise history.
+While many key Packers players vouched for Philbin to remain as the head coach, the front office thought otherwise, and after a lengthy search, they hired former Titans Offensive Coordinator Matt Lafleur as the 15th Head Coach in franchise history.

 By now you should be familiar with Lafleur’s coaching past, spending time with the Redskins (QB Coach), Falcons (QB Coach), Rams (OC), and Titans (OC).
 Plenty has been spoken about what Lafleur has done in the past, now, I want to use that info and see how it can be implemented in this explosive Packers offense.

 If you look back at Lafleur’s coaching history you will see a common thread.
 Run the ball effectively, play action passing and quick drop back throws.
-When Lafleur was in Atlanta during Matt Ryan’s MVP season the Falcons passed on only 58% of their snaps, that was 11th lowest in the league.
+When Lafleur was in Atlanta during Matt Ryan’s MVP season the Falcons passed on only 58% of their snaps, which was 11th lowest in the league.
 The Falcons offense was based around running the ball with a zone blocking scheme and then using the play-action to take shots down the field.

 A term Lafleur has used a lot since his hiring is having the “illusion of complexity”.
-What he means by that is using the same base personnel but adding all sorts of pre-snap motions and little variations that confuse defenses but in reality aren’t all that different.
+What he means by that is using the same base personnel but adding all sorts of pre-snap motions and little variations that confuse defenses but in reality, aren’t all that different.

 A staple of this offense, just like in Atlanta, is the outside zone blocking scheme.
-When you have the league’s top RB in Todd Gurley, its easy to base your offense around the run game.
+When you have the league’s top RB in Todd Gurley, it’s easy to base your offense around the run game.
 With such a playmaker in the backfield, defenses were forced to pick their poison, either let Gurley run all over you or watch Goff beat you downfield with a number explosive pass catchers.

 After such an incredible 2017 season with the Rams, Lafleur had plenty of teams dying to meet with him, including a few head coaching interviews.
 Eventually, Lafleur settled on becoming the Titans offensive coordinator in large part for the opportunity to call plays for the first time in his career.

 The Titans had an up and down season but still finished 9-7, only 1 win away from a spot in the playoffs.
-With starting QB Marcus Mariota missing 3 games, veteran TE Delanie Walker missing 15 games and a number of offensive lineman going in and out of the lineup all year, its impressive that the Titans were even competitive let alone finishing only 1 game out of the playoffs.
+With starting QB Marcus Mariota missing 3 games, veteran TE Delanie Walker missing 15 games and a number of offensive lineman going in and out of the lineup all year, it’s impressive that the Titans were even competitive let alone finishing only 1 game out of the playoffs.

 In his first year as play caller, Lafleur’s offense unsurprisingly excelled in the run game but did have its struggles through the air.
 As an offense, the Titans finished 7th in the league in rushing while averaging a very respectable 126 yards per game.
 A highly talked about storyline this December was the offensive explosion that Derrick Henry enjoyed over the final month of the season.
 In weeks 13-17 Henry rushed for an average of 125 yards per game with 8 TD’s in that span.
 He was completely unstoppable largely due to the terrific game planning and blocking schemes drawn up by Matt Lafleur.